 The Imperial Palace, where the Emperor of Japan resides.
 Part of this huge palace is open to the public and is perfect for Japan Visitors.
 It is popular and often considered the center of the city's green relaxation area.
+Let's see what you can see and do in the Imperial Palace, Tokyo.

-Spend a relaxing day in Imperial Palace's garden!
+Spend a Relaxing Day in Imperial Palace's Garden!

 In the east of the Imperial Palace is the Kokyo Higashi-gyoen (皇居東御苑) and the Kitanomaru garden (北の丸公園) in the north.
 The area is about 19 million square meters, approximately 25 times bigger than the Tokyo Dome.